-This paper was submitted to a sports journal in May 2017.
-It uses the absolute value Correlation Coefficient and the CES to analyze data.
+This paper uses the absolute value Correlation Coefficient and the CES to analyze data.
 One data set is Home Field advantage during the 2016 baseball season.
+Three other data sets are Seattle Mariners 2009, Atlanta Braves 1992, and summary statistics for the teams of the 2012 Major League Baseball Season.
 The Logistic model is used to fit winning percentage to difference in hits.

 Publication 2: Correlation in Simple Linear Regression; this is a refined version of paper 5 with the same title, found below the list of publications.
 It is currently in the publication review process.
 Communciations in Statistics, theory and methods, #A06-277.
 See below for the data sets that are used.

 Publication3: Location and Scale Estimation with Correlation Coefficients, Communciations in Statistics, theory and methods #A06-374

 Publication 4: Correlation and Regression without Sums of Squares, College Mathematics Journal, #08-054.
 This was rejected as too advanced.
 Need another mid-level journal to submit to.

 Publication 5: Nonlinear Correlation Coefficients, sent to The Canadian Journal of Statistics, #CJS 1370CT07 = old submission number

 Publication 6: A Second Opinion Correlation Coefficient.
 Sent to TAS but found unsuitable, MS07-171.
 Basic introduction to Greatest Deviation Correlation Coefficient and an example where it differs from Pearson, Spearman, and Kendall, thus showing insight into data not available from standard sources.

 Publication 7: Obtaining Estimators from Correlation Coefficients: The Correlation Estimation System and R